-- 4.1 This section summarises the appeal scheme.
-Reference should be made to the Planning Statement and Design and Access Statement submitted with the Application. - 4.2 The proposed site plan was amended during the application determination period to allow for the proposed new pumping station (to replace an existing one on site which is to be relocated to facilitate the new prison) to be brought into the scope of this application, rather than be subject to a future separate application by United Utilities. - 4.3 The Application was submitted as a hybrid application seeking: - Outline planning permission (with all matters reserved except for means of access, parking and landscaping) for a new prison (up to 74,532 sqm GEA) (Class C2A) within a secure perimeter fence following demolition of existing buildings and structures and together with associated engineering works; - ii.
+- 3.1.
+The proposed site plan was amended during the application determination period to allow for the proposed new pumping station (to replace an existing one on site which is to be relocated to facilitate the new prison) to be brought into the scope of this application, rather than be subject to a future separate application by United Utilities. - 3.2.
+The Application was submitted as a hybrid application seeking: - i.
+Outline planning permission (with all matters reserved except for means of access, parking and landscaping) for a new prison (up to 74,532 sqm GEA) (Class C2A) within a secure perimeter fence following demolition of existing buildings and structures and together with associated engineering works; - ii.
 Outline planning permission for a replacement boiler house (with all matters reserved except for access); and - iii.
-Full planning permission for a replacement bowling green and club house (Class F2(c)). - 4.4 Each element is described in further detail below.
+Full planning permission for a replacement bowling green and club house (Class F2(c)). - 3.3.
+Each element is described in further detail below.

-4.5 New Prison
+New Prison

-- 4.6 Outline permission is sought for the new prison, with all matters reserved except for means of access, parking and landscaping.
-Landscaping is submitted in detail in direct response to preapplication comments raised by the Council and Greater Manchester Ecology Unit to enable a full assessment of the mitigation proposed in relation to the landscape and visual impact and ecology. - 4.7 The new prison will be located on land to the north of HMP Wymott and east of HMP Garth. - 4.8 The prison will consist of a number of buildings as follows: - An Entrance Resource Hub (ERH), comprising visitor facilities and administrative space; - A support building, providing space for administrative and FM functions; - A central service hub, providing educational, health, multi-faith and staff facilities; - A kitchen block; - A workshop building; - A care and segregation unit (CASU); and - 7 x 'T60' houseblocks, each with a capacity of up to 245 prisoners. - 4.9 The application proposes a maximum floorspace amount of 74,532 sqm (GEA).
+- 3.4.
+Outline permission is sought for the new prison, with all matters reserved except for means of access, parking and landscaping.
+Landscaping is submitted in detail in direct response to pre-application comments raised by the Council and Greater Manchester Ecology Unit to enable a full assessment of the mitigation proposed in relation to the landscape and visual impact and ecology. - 3.5.
+The new prison is proposed be located on land to the north of HMP Wymott and east of HMP Garth. - 3.6.
+The prison will consist of a number of buildings as follows: - An Entrance Resource Hub (ERH), comprising visitor facilities and administrative space; - A support building, providing space for administrative and FM functions; - A central service hub, providing educational, health, multi-faith and staff facilities; - A kitchen block; - A workshop building; - A care and segregation unit (CASU); and - 7 x 'T60' house blocks, each with a capacity of up to 245 prisoners. - 3.7.
+The application proposes a maximum floorspace amount of 74,532 sqm (GEA).
 This is expected to be provided across 13 buildings, laid out as suggested on the Indicative Site Layout Plan.
-The total floorspace has been calculated as the GEA of each building. - 4.10 The indicative building parameters are shown in the below table, and these, alongside the indicative site layout, has formed the basis for various technical assessments including the Landscape and Visual Impact Assessment.
+The total floorspace has been calculated as the GEA of each building. - 3.8.
+The indicative building parameters are shown in the below table, and these, alongside the indicative site layout, have formed the basis for various technical assessments including the

+Landscape and Visual Impact Assessment.

-Building Number of buildings Indicative Building Parameters
+Puilding Number of buildings Indicative Building Parameters

 Building proposed GEA (sqm) Storeys

 Entrance Resource Hub (ERH) 1 4,729 3

 Support Building 1 805 2

 Central Services Hub 1 5,102 2

 Kitchen 1 1,955 2 (+ mezzanine)

 Workshops 1 7,367 2

 Care and Separation Unit (CASU) 1 1,102 1

 Houseblocks 7 7,639 4

 Total 13 74,532 (rounded) -